 In October 2018, International Towers, Tower Two and Tower Three, launched its Commercial Building Volume Certification Program.
-It is the first commercial property in Australia to streamline certified, individual Green Star tenancy ratings for each of its tenants.
-Nicole Sullivan, Senior Manager – Green Star Solutions, at the Green Building Council Australia (GBCA) explains what this means for sustainability and what’s still on the horizon.Since Green Star was founded in 2003, the total carbon saved by all the new buildings certified is 3.8 billion kilograms.
+It was the first commercial property in Australia to streamline certified individual Green Star tenancy ratings for each of its tenants.
+Nicole Sullivan, Senior Manager – Green Star Solutions, at the Green Building Council Australia (GBCA) explained what this means for sustainability and what was still on the horizon.Since Green Star was founded in 2003, the total carbon saved by all the new buildings certified is 3.8 billion kilograms.
 Apart from the environmental value, what are the benefits of Green Star ratings for companies?

 Green Star-rated buildings deliver a 12% green premium in value - in other words, the building is worth 12% more if it’s a Green Star-rated building.
 You’ll actually find that you can charge higher rents by having a Green Star rating - in our experience, it delivers a 5% premium in rent.

 The position International Towers has taken of requiring Green Star for its tenancies is an extraordinary step in providing a great future for the occupants of those buildings.

 It can be a commercially-challenging position to take but International Towers has shown great leadership.
 That then provides some assurance that the people who actually occupy/work in International Towers get a great result, not just when they move in but on an ongoing basis.

 Green Star is a voluntary rating.
 How is International Towers encouraging better understanding and participation by working with its tenant partners to create a better building?